How much does a sitting tenant devalue a property

 Sitting tenants’ rights in the UK

-Prior to the Renters Reform Bill, if a landlord wanted to sell the property at any point, they just needed to provide the tenants with a 2-month warning.
+Prior to the Renters Rights Bill, if a landlord wanted to sell the property at any point, they just needed to provide the tenants with a 2-month warning.
 However, the new legislation aims to somewhat strengthen the position of sitting tenants.
-With the new legislation, tenants can’t be served with a notice to vacate the property within the first six months of the tenancy if the landlord wants to sell it.
+With the new legislation, tenants can’t be served with a notice to vacate the property within the first twelve months of the tenancy if the landlord wants to sell it.

 Tenants will no longer be served with ‘no fault evictions’

 ‘No fault evictions’ had gained a bad reputation because many believed they allowed landlords to repossess their property without providing sufficient explanation or warning to sitting tenants.
-The Renters Reform Bill requires landlords to give sitting tenants an explicit reason for repossessing the property.
+The Renters’ Rights Bill requires landlords to give sitting tenants an explicit reason for repossessing the property.
 Tenants can no longer be evicted unless they are in rent arrears or have breached the tenancy agreement.
 Previously, a section 21 notice to end an assured shorthold tenancy (AST) meant a landlord could repossess the property without providing any ground for possession.

 The right to have a periodic tenancy